Nurs103 Certified Nurse Assistant 4 hours

 Nurs406 Healthcare Informatics, Quality and Safety 2 hours

 Provides students with a formal introduction to information technology and continuous quality improvement.
 Gives primary emphasis to the impact of information technology and quality improvement processes on the healthcare system, the nursing profession and promotion of safe client care.

 Nurs408 Nursing Management and Leadership 3 hours

-Explores management of client care, resource management, and delegation of client cares, along with elements of leadership and interprofessional communication.
+Explores management of client care, resource management and delegation of client care, along with elements of leadership and interprofessional communication.
 The student will develop skills in empowerment, visioning and creativity to contribute to professional practice.
 It is designed to help develop nurse leaders who strive for excellence in meeting current and future healthcare needs of individuals, families and communities.
-Corequisite: Nurs 400.
+Corequisite: NURS 402.